xcompact3d/Incompact3d/README.md

 In the Incompact3d, once you have selected the correct options for your Fortran compiler, you just need to do

     make clean

+to make sure that you will be compiling all the files, and then

     make

 Once it is built, you just need to go in one of the examples directories, for instance https://github.com/xcompact3d/Incompact3d/tree/master/examples/Taylor-Green-Vortex and from there use the input.i3d file to configure your simulation.
-To start with, you can start with a ready-to-run file, see as an example https://github.com/xcompact3d/Incompact3d/blob/master/examples/Taylor-Green-Vortex/input_DNS_Re1600.i3d which can be use to run the Taylor-Green case in a DNS set-up at Re=1600.
+To get to know the code, you can start with a ready-to-run input file, see as an example https://github.com/xcompact3d/Incompact3d/blob/master/examples/Taylor-Green-Vortex/input_DNS_Re1600.i3d which can be use to run the Taylor-Green case in a DNS set-up at Re=1600.
 Using 16 CPU cores, this simulation should last less than 5 minutes.
+The command to launch the simulation is

+    mpirun -np 16 ../../xcompact3d

+or

-The command to launch the simulation is mpirun -np 16 ../../xcompact3d or nohup mpirun -np 16 ../../xcompact3d > output.out &
+    nohup mpirun -np 16 ../../xcompact3d > output.out &